Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Though they both remain haunted by the brutality of their acts on Aug.
 20, 1989, three decades after the fact, Erik Menendez, 48, and his 51-year-old brother, Lyle, say they no longer deserve to be in prison for killing their parents.

-Featuring stories of the most sadistic brothers and sisters in history, the spine-tingling series “Killer Siblings” will debut on Oxygen on Oct.
-27 at 7/6c.
+Featuring stories of the most sadistic brothers and sisters in history, the spine-tingling series “Killer Siblings” will return for new episodes on Oxygen on Friday, December 3 at 8/7c.
 Before tuning in, catch up on the troubling tale of the Menendez brothers — a murderous sibling duo whose story is still unfolding.

 The Menendez case was one of the most talked-about news items of its time.
 Police came upon a savage, bloody crime scene when they responded to the brothers calling 911 to report that “someone” had killed their multimillionaire parents, Kitty and Jose.
 Blood painted the living room of the Beverly Hills mansion where Kitty and Jose were found — “it was really horrendous,” Police Det.
 Leslie Zoeller said, according to ABC News.
 Chewing through over 15 shotgun rounds, the brothers left their parents’ bodies virtually unrecognizable, according to Oxygen.